zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/use-aws-image.md

 1. First, make sure your AWS EKS cluster is operational.
 If not, set one up using the AWS console or the `eksctl` tool.
 For step-by-step instructions, follow [this guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).

-2. Create a new IAM role that will link to the service zccount for NGINX Ingress Controller.
+2. Create a new IAM role that will link to the service account for NGINX Ingress Controller.
 This role should have a policy that lets you monitor AWS NGINX Ingress Controller usage.
 Skipping this step will cause AWS NGINX Ingress Controller not to work.
-For more information, consult [AWS EKS IAM documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html) and [AWS Marketplace policy details](https://docs.aws.amazon.com/marketplace/latest/userguide/iam-user-policy-for-aws-marketplace-actions.html).
+For more information, consult [AWS EKS IAM documentation](https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html) and [AWS Marketplace policy details](https://docs.aws.amazon.com/marketplace/latest/userguide/iam-user-policy-for-aws-marketplace-actions.html).

 3. Link this IAM role to your EKS cluster service account.
 Doing this will annotate your service account Kubernetes object with the IAM role link.